 Therefore, to commence placing an insolvent company into Creditors Voluntary Liquidation, you need to instruct a Licensed Insolvency Practitioner to carry out the liquidation process.
 The Insolvency Practitioner will then start the process of liquidation of the company.
 Therefore,:

 1: A Directors’ meeting

-Directors call a meeting to agree on the company Insolvent and require Liquidating.
-They also decide on who to act as “Liquidator”.
+Directors call a meeting to agree on the company insolvent and require liquidation.
+They also decide who to therefore act as “Liquidator”.

-A shareholder meeting then passes a special resolution to place the company into Liquidation.
+A shareholder meeting then passes a special resolution to place the company into liquidation.
 A 75% majority required.
-A minimum notice of 14 days’ notice, however, must be allowed in writing to the shareholders when calling a meeting.
-However, if 90% agree, meetings arranged immediately.
+A minimum of 14 days’ notice must be allowed in writing to the shareholders when calling a meeting.
+However, if 90% agree, meetings are immediately arranged.

 3: A Creditors’ consultation